 3 months ago I took an uncharacteristic leap of faith when I left my safe and secure government employer of 20 years to begin consulting full time.
 I didn’t leave because my job had been made redundant.
 I didn’t leave because I was forced to leave.
 I didn’t leave because there was anything wrong with […]

 Want to Enjoy Your Work More?
-Remember that All Organisations Are Imperfect.
+Then Remember This.

 During my very first economics lecture at the University of Queensland in the late 1980’s, my lecturer Dr Gunton made an observation that I have never forgotten.
 “All organisations are imperfect”, he pronounced with gusto from his academic pulpit in front of the crowded night time lecture theatre.
 I wrote this down, underlined it and filed […]